Skip to main content

 Save view

-To save the view with your filter and column settings, click Save.
+To with your filter and column settings, click Save.

 Refresh view